Dhaka Residential Model College: History

+was the first to establish the Bangladesh National Cadet Corps.”

 The school initially operated with a single study session, known as the Morning Shift.
 In March 1993, an additional session, the Day Shift, was introduced in accordance with the government’s education expansion policy to accommodate the increasing number of students.
-The Morning Shift operates from 07:30 a.m. to 12:10 p.m., while the Day Shift runs from 12:30 p.m. to 05:10 p.m.
+The Morning Shift operates from 7:30 a.m. to 12:10 p.m., while the Day Shift runs from 12:30 p.m. to 5:10 p.m.

 College clubs

 The college has a variety of clubs and organizations that students can join to pursue their interests and participate in extracurricular activities.